stlpublicradio/weather-newsrooms-nicar25/README.md

 - Make your own copy of my code to take home
 - Learn about Github Actions
 - Learn about Github Codespaces
-- Learn about sending data to Slack
+- Set up Slack to get messages
+- Set up Github with the settings you need
+- Make it go

 ### Quick demo of the bot

 - Using my Slack account

-### A visual guide of where everthing lives
+### A visual guide for where everthing lives

 - Here's my code
+- Go to Actions
 - Weather Service API <> Github actions > Slack
--

 ### The Weather Service API